 Can I lodge a development application under the current Gold Coast Planning Scheme 2003? (under the superseded planning scheme)

 When City Plan commenced on 2 February 2016, the Gold Coast Planning Scheme 2003 became ‘a superseded planning scheme’.

 Under the provisions of the Sustainable Planning Act 2009, a person may request that a proposed development be assessed and decided under the superseded planning scheme (Gold Coast Planning Scheme 2003).
 This request must be made within one year of the new planning scheme (City Plan) taking effect and may be agreed to, or refused.

-For further information please refer to: the Queensland Government’s fact sheet on requests to apply a superseded planning scheme.
+For further information on requests to apply a superseded planning scheme, please refer to the Queensland Government’s website.